Overview

 Experimental Spam Filters have been implemented on the Netro Mail Server,

-flags suspected emails with "X-Spam" message headers.
+which flags suspected emails with "X-Spam" message headers.

-identify & filter SPAM messages when emails arrive in your inbox
+This allows you to identify & filter SPAM messages when emails arrive in your inbox

 using message rules.